MyyTimes/chess.c/README.md

 A simple chess game implementation in C.

 # Main Function:
 The main function is located in the `MainChess.c` file, which is the entry point of the program.
-Other header files are also included via HeaderFiles.h.
+Other header files are also included via `HeaderFiles.h`.

 # Features:
 - All chess pieces and their moves are implemented.